chipsalliance/firrtl-spec/spec.md

 reset <= a
 ```

-After reset inference, `reset` is inferred to the synchronous
+After reset inference, `reset`{.firrtl} is inferred to the synchronous
 `UInt<1>`{.firrtl} type:

 ``` firrtl